 Participants had to be under the age of 55 because photoaging, rather than growing old, is the primary cause of skin aging in this age group.
 The study found that using sunscreen on a regular basis protects against photoaging, which is the wrinkling, spotting, and loss of elasticity caused by exposure to the sun’s ultraviolet radiation.
 However, β-carotene supplementation had no effect on skin aging.

 Get Physically Active

-Your lean muscle mass and strength determines your quality of life, especially as you get older.
+Your lean muscle mass and strength determine your quality of life, especially as you get older.
 Aging is associated with muscle loss.
-Also, if you’re training, muscles grow more slowly and you may take more time to get the same fitness progress when you’re older, but it is possible to build muscle mass regardless of your age and gender.
+Also, if you’re training, muscles grow more slowly, and you may take more time to get the same fitness progress when you’re older, but it is possible to build muscle mass regardless of your age and gender.

-By combining resistance training with proper nutrition, you can also improve your lifespan and healthspan.
-The minimum effective dose is three times per week for 20 to 30 minutes per session.
+You can also improve your lifespan and health by combining resistance training with proper nutrition.
+The minimum effective dose is for 20 to 30 minutes per session three times per week.